sumbach/modern-cljs/doc/tutorial-17.md

 Great, it works.
 We fixed the server-side code by refactoring it to inject the form validators into the Enlive template definition for the `shopping.html` page.
-And we also learnt a little bit more about the Enlive DSL.
+And we also learned a bit more about the Enlive DSL.

 As a very last step, I suggest you to commit the changes as follows: